jdjaxon/linux_cac/README.md

   Firefox from snap and reinstall it via `apt`.
 This current version of the script will attempt to do this reinstallation for you.

-- Recent DoD certificates do not work with cackey.
+- Recent DoD certificates do not work with cackey and will cause errors like `ERR_SSL_CLIENT_AUTH_NO_COMMON_ALGORITHMS`.
 You can simply rerun the script to resolve this.

 - If you run into any issues with firefox after running the script, clear your data and history in `Privacy & Security` and then restart firefox.
 If your